magpylib/magpylib/docs/_pages/page_01_introduction.md

 The analytical solutions are exact when there is no material response and natural boundary conditions can be assumed.
 In general, Magpylib is at its best when dealing with air-coils (no eddy currents) and high grade permanent magnets (Ferrite, NdFeB, SmCo or similar materials).

 When **magnet** permeabilities are below $\mu_r < 1.1$ the error typically undercuts 1-5 % (long magnet shapes are better, large distance from magnet is better).
 Demagnetization factors are not automatically included at this point.
 They typically reduce the error by an order of magnitude.
-The line **current** solutions give the exact same field as outside of a wire that carries a homogenous current.
+The line **current** solutions give the exact same field as outside of a wire that carries a homogeneous current.
 For more details check out the {ref}`physComp` section.

 Magpylib only provides solutions for simple geometric forms (cuboids, cylinders, lines, ...).
 How **complex shapes** can be constructed from these simple base shapes is described in {ref}`examples-complex-forms`.